Multi-task and few-shot learning in virtual flow metering: Learning method

 \subsection{Context parameter analysis}

 The context parameters in $\bm c$ represent latent variables, and cannot be expected to exactly represent physical quantities.
 However, one may still hope that the learned context parameter space possess certain properties which are commonly held by physical parameter spaces.
 An important such property is that similar units are represented by similar context parameters.
-To investigate the validity of beliefs like this, methods for analysing the context parameters are required.
-In this section we describe an approach which may indicate whether the learned context parameter space is well-behaved; for example in the sense of being smooth.
+To investigate the validity of beliefs like this, methods for analyzing the context parameters are required.
+In this section we describe two approaches which may indicate whether the learned context parameter space is well-behaved.